 ORDINARY PEOPLE + EVERYDAY HABITS = EXTRAORDINARY RESULTS

 How does a “normal bloke from Plymouth” achieve more success than he could ever have dreamed?

 By becoming a Routine Machine.
 This book will show you how you can follow a simple, everyday plan to achieve your goals without requiring superhuman effort or natural-born talent.

 IN THIS BOOK YOU WILL LEARN:

-- Why John goes dog walking with Arnold Schwarzenegger
+- Why John walks his dog with Arnold Schwarzenegger.

 - Plus insights from hundreds of other Routine Machines, including Rik Mayall, Warren Buffett, Sir Richard Branson, Hulk Hogan, John Lennon, Sir Paul McCartney, Stephen King, Terry Pratchett, Sir Bradley Wiggins, and the 1993/94 Plymouth Argyle squad.

 John released his first book “Big Ideas… for Small Businesses” in 2017, and it shot straight to the #1 bestseller list for Small Business and Entrepreneurship on Amazon, outselling books by Richard Branson, Alan Sugar and Duncan Bannatyne combined.

 Since then, it’s sold thousands and thousands of copies all over the world, and attracted more than 100 five-star reviews.
 But more importantly, it’s changed the lives of small business owners all over the world, who now understand that running a lifestyle business isn’t a bad thing.